 Do you know where the tradition of wedding rings comes from?
-Next month we are celebrating our 14th wedding anniversary.
+In August we are celebrating our 16th wedding anniversary.
 Always a moment to have a look at our photos of that wonderful day.
-At one photo my brother presented the rings to my former boss and colleague of my husband, who was leading the ceremony.
+In one photo my brother presented the rings to my former boss and colleague of my husband, who was leading the ceremony.
 And I was thinking: ‘where does that custom of exchanging rings come from?’
 Well… here is the story of the history of the wedding ring and the customs for wearing those rings.

 The origin of the wedding ring